Frequency Law

 An assumedly inactive substance or dummy treatment administered to a control group to serve as a baseline for comparison of the effects of an active drug or treatment.

-Interdependence Theory
+Inter-dependence Theory

-A theory that seeks to analyse the causal determinants of dyadic social behavior by providing a systematic classification of certain key properties of interpersonal situations or interactions and of the individuals' responses to them.
+A theory that seeks to analyze the causal determinants of dyadic social behavior by providing a systematic classification of certain key properties of interpersonal situations or interactions and of the individuals' responses to them.

 Deindividuation